 How to Apply - DSP Fellowship

-The next application cycle for the SREB-State Doctoral Scholars Program Fellowship will open in January 2022.
-Applications close at 11:59 p.m.
-EST on March 31, 2022.
+The next application cycle for the SREB-State Doctoral Scholars Program Fellowship will open January 9, 2023.
+The application deadline has been extended to 11:59 p.m.
+EST on April 14, 2023.

 Application is only available online.